Canon's best all-purpose lenses

 |

-Introduced in 2020, the Canon RF 24-105mm f/4-7.1 IS STM is considered a trans-standard lens, going from the limit of a wide-angle lens (24mm) to a small telephoto lens.
-This is quite different from the 50mm focal length of the previous lens.
-The shortest focal length corresponds to 24 mm, which is already quite a wide angle for a full-frame lens.
-To put it simply, you’ll be able to shoot landscapes, even with a wide-angle effect (not like an 11-12mm lens, of course).
-This lens also has a 50mm focal length, which means you can do a bit of portraiture, although the smaller aperture means that the subject stands out less than with an f/1.8 (in practical terms, you’ll see less blur in the background).
+Introduced in 2020, the Canon RF 24-105mm f/4-7.1 IS STM is a standard zoom lens, covering a useful range from wide angle at 24 mm to short telephoto at 105 mm.
+This is quite different from the fixed 50mm focal length of the previous lens.
+At 24 mm, you can already shoot landscapes with a fairly wide field of view, although not with the dramatic effect of an ultra-wide 11 or 12mm lens, of course.
+This lens also covers 50 mm, which means you can do a bit of portrait photography, although the smaller aperture means your subject will stand out less than with an f/1.8 lens (in practical terms, you’ll get less background blur).

-Its reasonable size and weight make it a compact, light and easy to carry lens.
-It is stabilised (a very good point), but not tropicalised.
+Its reasonable size and weight make it a compact, light, and easy-to-carry lens.
+It is stabilized, which is a very good point, but it is not weather-sealed.
 So I’d advise you to be careful about the conditions in which you use it.
-Its variable aperture from f/4 to f/7.1 offers decent brightness at 24mm, but remains limited in low light.
-As a result, you often have to increase the ISO to compensate, which is rarely a problem with a full-frame camera.
+Its variable aperture from f/4 to f/7.1 offers decent brightness at 24 mm, but remains limited in low light, especially as you zoom in.
+As a result, you may often have to increase the ISO to compensate, which is usually manageable with a full-frame camera.

-Optical performance is acceptable for everyday use.
-Sharpness is good in the centre, but deteriorates towards the edges.
-Flaws such as vignetting, chromatic aberration and distortion are visible, but can always be corrected in post-production.
+Optical performance is perfectly acceptable for everyday use.
+Sharpness is good in the center, but weaker toward the edges.
+Flaws such as vignetting, chromatic aberration, and distortion are visible, but can be corrected in-camera or in post-production.

-In conclusion, this lens is perfect for beginners or amateur photographers looking for a versatile and affordable lens.
-That’s why I decided to tell you all about it.
-For the record, there is another (much better) fixed aperture lens, the Canon RF 24-105mm f/4L IS USM, which is also much more expensive.
+In conclusion, this lens is ideal for beginners or amateur photographers looking for a versatile and affordable lens.
+That’s why I decided to include it here.
+For the record, there is another, much better, constant-aperture lens, the Canon RF 24-105mm f/4L IS USM, which is also much more expensive.

 | Features | Visual |